winslowchurch/StardewKnockoff/README.md

 # Stardew Knockoff ⭐️
-This is a pixelated 2D python game with the same gameplay as Stardew Valley
+This is a pixelated 2D python game with the same gameplay as Stardew Valley She's not perfect but she is a good baseline for pygames!

 # How to run
 - Make sure pygame, pytmx are installed